mate-academy/js_task_parse_list_DOM/README.md

 ##### Steps to do this challenge:
 1) Find and get a list from the document.
-2) Create function `sortList`, which takes a `list` property, and sorts list items by salary from data attribute.
+2) Create function `sortList`, which takes a `list` property, and sorts list items in descending order by salary from data attribute.
 (Salary from data attribute is a string, do not forget to convert it to number, write helper function for it).
 Append sorted items to list.
 3) Create function `getEmployees`, which takes a `list` property, and returns an array of right objects.
 4) Call both functions.
 5) Done.